DeSpace-Community/docs.despace-qf.com/source/how-to-donate.md

 ### I have Eth, but on a different chain

 You will have to brindge ETH to Arbitrum One chain.
-It's better to bridge from L2 chain like Polygon/Optimism, as it'll cost ~$0.4, compated to tens from Eth Mainnet
+It's better to bridge from L2 chain like Polygon/Optimism, as it'll cost ~$0.4, compated to tens from Eth Mainnet.

+[Chaineye Minibridge](https://minibridge.chaineye.tools/) works well for transaction and part of Gitcoin ecosystem

 ### I have YYY questions